 Before joining the University of Michigan, I received my PhD degree from UCLA, was a postdoctoral fellow at Princeton and Stanford, and taught at George Mason University for a year.
-I was a member of the Institute for Advanced Study (School of Social Science) in Princeton during 2016–2017, and will be a fellow at Wissenschaftskolleg zu Berllin (Institute for Advanced Study in Berlin) during 2020–2021.
+I was a member of the Institute for Advanced Study (School of Social Science) in Princeton during 2016–2017, and a fellow at Wissenschaftskolleg zu Berllin (Institute for Advanced Study in Berlin) during 2020–2021.

 Contested Embrace: Transborder Membership Politics in Twentieth Century Korea (Stanford University Press, 2016; Paperback 2020; Chinese translation expected in 2023)

 - 2017 Thomas and Znaniecki Distinguished Book Award from the International Migration Section of American Sociological Association